yineirya/financial-calculator/README.md

 ## 📚 Course Context

-This project was created for my **Computer Organization** course at Pace University in **Fall 2023**, and it reflects my understanding of core C programming concepts like functions, loops, input/output, and math operations.
+This project was created as the final for my **Computer Organization** course in **Fall 2023**.
+It reflects my understanding of core C programming concepts.

 ## 🔧 Features